 |Table of Content|

-For the past 65 years, the twelve steps of Alcoholics Anonymous have been the cornerstone of most treatment centers clinical philosophy.
-Treatment centers have incorporated the 12-Steps into their approach to recovery.
-Recently, however, some facilities have started offering an alternative to this model for people who have tried it already and failed or who consider themselves atheists.
-Some experts are now contending the steps are a good recovery support group, but not real treatment.
+For the past 65 years, the twelve-steps of Alcoholics Anonymous have been the cornerstone of most treatment centers’ clinical philosophy.
+Recently, however, a few facilities choose to offer an alternative for people who have tried AA already and failed or who consider themselves atheists or agnostics.

 - It is considered religious

 - It is a merely a support group